Gamified Student Website

 Although Puberry is the only puberty education resource among its competitors that has a mobile and desktop/iPad adaptation of the interface, as well as a gamification feature, it’s also important that it maintains its competitive edge when it comes to accessibility and inclusivity by implementing an Audio feature and gender-inclusive language.

-Usability Testing and Results
+Usability Test Results

 I created a usability research plan for the mid-fidelity prototype of the Puberry website for desktop and iPad based off of secondary research and client needs.